 Why Fascia Care Helps Adults Over 55

-If you are over 55, you may notice stiffness that was not there before.
+If you are over 55, you may notice stiffness that was not there before, especially first thing in the morning or after sitting for a while.
 Part of that is fascia.
 Research shows that 65% of adults over the age of 55 live with chronic pain.
 Unlike treatments that target only one sore spot, fascia therapy works with your whole body.
 Because fascia is one continuous web, releasing it in one area can bring relief in another.

 Boozer has seen this transformation in countless clients.
 One of her patients, a 76-year-old living with arthritis and autoimmune pain, believed travel was a thing of the past.
 After working with fascia care techniques, she now enjoys trips around the world without the burden of daily pain.
 “Gentle practices that focus on the hands and feet can be especially powerful for older adults,” Boozer shares.
 “They help with arthritis, neuropathy, and even recovery after surgery.”